-Nursing Home Bingo (Franklin County Chapter Only)
+Nursing Home Bingo (Franklin County site only)

 Nursing Home Bingo volunteers provide Bingo and prizes to residents at the Golden Living Rehabilitation Center on the third Friday of each month, 3:30 to 5:30pm.

-Talking Books (Franklin County Chapter Only)
+Talking Books (Franklin County site only)

 Through a partnership with the Kentucky Department of Libraries and Archives’ Talking Books/Reading for the Blind program, volunteers read or proofread books that are recorded and then made available to blind and visually impaired patrons.
 The schedule is flexible, between 8am and 4:30pm weekdays.